velartrill/velartrill.github.io/orig/kestrel.md

 "Your survival is *critical* to troop morale.
 Imagine if Cormorant--" Egret swallows "--if some ill befell *her,* how long do you think it would take the for the whole front to collapse?
 Hm?
 Because you're nearly as important to the troops, the one thing keeping them from feeling quite so hideously outnumbered and outgunned as they are, and--"

 I pull my blankets more tightly around me.
 The shivering is getting bad; I nearly bit into my tongue just now.
 "I lived, didn't I?"
 I mutter.
-"Egret, what in ash are you even doing at the front--"
+"Egret, what in *ash* are you even doing this close to the line of contact--"

 "That.
 Is.
 Not.
 The. *Point!"* Egret practically shouts.
 She steps closer, unblinking eyes fixed on mine, her voice a low hiss.
-"Will you for *once* set your ego asi--"
+"Will you for *once* set the bravado asi--"

 "Mistress Silverdawn," the medic interjects acidly, "some *respect* for the wounded, if you would.
 The Commander--"

 "--is a *professional,* *comrade*," Egret retorts without looking up.
-She aims a finger at my chest. *"This* is in any case entirely *self*-inflicted; bravery is worthy of respect but *do not conflate bravery with stupidity!*"
+She aims a finger at my chest. *"This* is in any case entirely *self*-inflicted; bravery is commedable to be sure, but *do not conflate bravery with stupidity!*"

 *"Comrade Silverdawn.* I understand you are close with the Cormorant but if you think that will stop me from having you thrown out of this facility--"